lerilar/stoe-status-api-example/README.md

 ## Disclaimer

-This script is provided by BankID BankAxept AS and developed by Erik Larsen (erik.larsen@bidbax.no) as an open-source example of how to use the BankID status API.
+This script is provided by BankID BankAxept AS and developed as an open-source example of how to use the BankID status API.
 It is provided "as-is" without any warranty or support.

 Users are free to:
 - Use and modify the code